• Skip to primary navigation

 I'm a huge fan of Aura AG 65.
 Hands down the overall best backpacking backpack in my opinion (along with its men's counterpart Atmos AG 65).

-As some of you know, when it comes to gear, I review Osprey backpacks a lot (find full list at the bottom of this post) in this site.
+As some of you know, when it comes to gear, I review a lot of Osprey backpacks (find the full list at the bottom of this post).

-...and recently I also get asked a lot about Osprey Ariel vs Aura comparison, so here you go.
+I often get asked to compare the Osprey Ariel vs. the Osprey Aura ... so here you go!

-Along with Viva 50 and Kyte 46, Aura AG 65 is one of my top overall picks, as you can see in my popular best Osprey backpacking backpacks post.
+Along with the Viva 50 and the Kyte 46, the Aura AG 65 is one of my top overall picks, as you can see in my popular best Osprey backpacking backpacks post.

-Adjustable AG (AntiGravity) Backpanel Suspension System of both packs feels exceptionally comfortable and keeps your back more ventilated than other women's backpacks - although Aura AG 65 feels more comfortable unless your entire equipment is quite heavy.
+The Adjustable AG (AntiGravity) Backpanel Suspension System of both the Aura and Ariel packs feels exceptionally comfortable and keeps your back more ventilated than other women's backpacks - although the Aura AG 65 seems more comfortable under normal loads.

 • "Wait, why did you choose to compare the 65 L versions of these packs and not the others?"